General Terms and Conditions of Business and Use with Customer Information

 8) Content of the services and teaching material

-8.2 Any teaching material accompanying the performance (e.g. teaching documents) shall be made available to the customer exclusively in electronic form by e-mail or for download.
+8.2 Any teaching material accompanying the performance (e.g. teaching documents) shall be supplied to the customer exclusively in electronic form by e-mail or for download.
 Unless otherwise agreed, the customer shall not be entitled to receive the teaching material in physical form.

 9) Granting of rights of use to digital content and transfer

-9.1 The transfer of digital content is effected by providing an online video stream or, in the case of other digital content (e.g. documents such as Word or pdf files), by making them available for viewing in a browser and/or for downloading, in each case using appropriate technical means.
+9.1 The transfer of digital content in form of recorded video material is effected by providing an online video stream or, in the case of other digital content (e.g. documents such as Word or pdf files), by making them available for viewing in a browser and/or for downloading, in each case using appropriate technical means.